To learn more about what will be covered in each subject, please select from the list below:

 Irish History

-Topics that will feature form the Northern Ireland course module will include:
+Topics that feature from this compulsory module include:

-During parts of Term 1 and most of Term 2 core course material will be revised from the Sovereignty & Partition module; the topics that will get most emphasis from this module will be taught as intended targets for the 2022 state exam paper as well as being designed to allow students gain insight into the key events and personalities from this era.
+During Term 1 and most of Term 2 core course material will be taught from the Sovereignty & Partition module; the topics that will get most emphasis from this module will be taught as intended targets for the 2027 state exam paper as well as being designed to allow students gain insight into the key events, themes and personalities from this era.

 - Unionist resistance to Home Rule, 1912-1914.